Scared of spiders? Play on your party guests’ fears with the first of our Halloween cake ideas – a scrumptiously spooky spider cake.

 You’ll need all the standard sponge ingredients, some pre-made icing and a packet of sugary or liquorice laces.
 Simply whip up a regular sponge with your eggs, sugar, flour and cocoa powder, and bake for approximately half an hour before setting aside to cool.

-Once cooled, coat your cake in your pre-made icing.
+Once cooled, coat your spooky cakes in your pre-made icing.
 Then you can start decorating!

 You can make pumpkin Halloween cakes by adding peeled pumpkin to your sponge mix for a taste of authenticity, or simply opt for an easy sponge with a pumpkin design.

-You’ll need to make two sponges for this, and also need orange food colouring, green food colouring, enough icing mixture to cover your cake and a bowl of buttercream.
+You’ll need to make two sponges for this, and also need orange food colouring, green food colouring, enough fondant icing to cover your cake and a bowl of buttercream.

 Once your sponges have cooled, let the creativity begin.